NethermindEth/fix-descriptor/docs/ONCHAIN_READING_COMPARISON.md

 ## Overview

 When building smart contracts with embedded FIX descriptors, you need to read and verify field values onchain.
-This guide describes the Merkle proof verification approach for efficient field access.
+This guide describes how to use Merkle proof verification for efficient field access.

 **Approach:** Store SBE-encoded descriptors via SSTORE2 and use Merkle proof verification for field access.
-This provides constant gas costs regardless of descriptor size.
+This provides logarithmic gas cost scaling (O(log n)) with descriptor size.

-**Gas Performance:** Merkle proof verification costs **6k-8.5k gas** per field read, regardless of descriptor size.
+**Gas Performance:** Merkle proof verification costs **6k-12k gas** per field read, scaling logarithmically with the number of fields.

 ---